This policy applies to all departments within Norfolk County Council.

 The approach to remedies will be based on appropriateness, timeliness and consistency of application.

 It is the County Council's policy to offer customers the opportunity to resolve their complaints and, as far as possible, restore matters to a position they would have been in, had things not gone wrong.

-Reports on the operation of the Compliments and Complaints Policy and statistical information will be presented to the individual customer-facing departments and the Chief Officer Group, and half-yearly to the Corporate Resources Overview and Scrutiny Panel.
+Reports on the operation of the Compliments and Complaints Policy and statistical information will be presented to the individual customer-facing departments and Corporate Board.